-As stated above, in the sample of 120 stops where a forcible frisk occurred, 16 resulted in finding contraband-a "hit rate" of 13.3 percent.
-Table 9 provides an overview of hit rates by type of stop indicated by the originating CAD call type.
-Frisks that occur during the most common call types in the sample, subject and traffic stops, had a contraband hit rate of 13.0 percent.
+In the sample of 103 stops where a forcible frisk occurred, 29 resulted in finding contraband - a "hit rate" of 28.2 percent.
+Table 9 provides an overview of hit rates by type of stop indicated by the originating CAD call type that is generated when a stop is initiated.
+Frisks that occur during the most common call types in the sample, subject and traffic stops, had a contraband hit rate of 30.7 percent.

-12 Three of the 10 frisks in the stop sample had insufficient IOARS documentation to justify the frisk.
+&lt;sup>13 Three of the nine frisks in the stop sample had insufficient IOARS documentation to justify the frisk.

 Table 9.
 Contraband hit rates by CAD call type.
-January - June 2022.
+July - December 2022.

 NUMBER OF FRISKS CONTRABAND HIT RATE

-SAMPLE TOTAL 120 13.3%
+SAMPLE TOTAL 103 28.2%

-SUBJECT/TRAFFIC STOP 100 13.0%
+SUBJECT/TRAFFIC STOP 88 30.7%

-INVESTIGATION 10 10.0%
+INVESTIGATION 9 11.1%

-WEAPON/FIREARM-RELATED 3 33.3%
+WEAPON/FIREARM-RELATED 2 50.0%

-PROPERTY CRIME-RELATED 1 0.0%
+PROPERTY CRIME-RELATED 0 0.0%

-OTHER REASON 2 50.0%
+OTHER REASON 0 0.0%

 CRIME SUSPECT/SUBJECT 3 0.0%

 MISSING REASON 1 0.0%